aditya-saxena-7/Dynamic-Beta-Variability-in-Foreign-Exchange-Returns-Using-Instrumented-PCA/Methodology.md

 # and then evaluate its performance using in-sample and out-of-sample tests.
 ```

-### Summary
-The IPCA workflow involves preparing and standardizing data, performing first stage regressions to obtain instrumented variables, and applying PCA to the instrumented data.
-The model estimation step integrates these components to predict FX returns while accounting for time-varying betas.
-The workflow is validated through in-sample and out-of-sample performance tests, demonstrating the effectiveness of the IPCA model in improving predictability and handling endogeneity.

----

 ### Step 2: Define the Factor Model and Step 3: Dynamic Factor Loadings with FX Example from the Paper